 Go Fishing in the Bay

-Fishing is a popular activity in Galveston and anglers love testing the waters at Galveston Island State Park from either the bay side or the beach area.
+Fishing is a popular activity in Galveston, and anglers love testing the waters at Galveston Island State Park from either the bay side or the beach area.
 A Texas fishing license is not required to drop a line from shore in the park, but check the rules if you plan to go out fishing on a canoe.

-The kayak launches provide access to fish in the bay from a canoe and the park provides fish cleaning stations if you plan to take your fresh catch back to cook up for dinner.
+The kayak launches provide access to fish in the bay from a canoe, and the park provides fish-cleaning stations if you plan to take your fresh catch back to cook up for dinner.

-Hike Around the Ponds and Dunes
+Hike Around Ponds & Dunes

-Bike Around the Park
+Bike Around The Park

 Bikes are allowed on many hiking trails and roads throughout the park, so it's easy to explore on two wheels.
 While most of the designated trails in the park are around a mile or less, you can go further by cycling some of the paved roads.